'Dogeared' was the US semi-official designation of the seizure of Vella Lavella island in the Solomon islands group (15 August/9 October 1943).

-The Northern Landing Force, under Brigadier General Robert B. McClure, the assistant divisional commander of Major General J. Lawton Collins’s 25th Division, was assembled on Guadalcanal island and in the Russell islands group.
-The Northern Landing Force was built around the 35th RCT strengthened from 4,600 to 6,600 men by the addition of the 64th Field Artillery Battalion, 4th Marine Defense Battalion, 25th Cavalry Reconnaissance Troop, 58th Naval Construction Battalion and a Naval Base Group.
+The Northern Landing Force, under the command of Brigadier General Robert B. McClure, the assistant divisional commander of Major General J. Lawton Collins’s 25th Division, was assembled on Guadalcanal island and in the Russell islands group.
+The Northern Landing Force was built around the 35th Regimental Combat Team strengthened from 4,600 to 6,600 men by the addition of the 64th Field Artillery Battalion, 4th Marine Defense Battalion, 25th Cavalry Reconnaissance Troop, 58th Naval Construction Battalion and a Naval Base Group.

 Cover and fire support were provided by the US destroyers Nicholas, O’Bannon, Taylor, Chevalier, Cony and Pringle for the Advance Transport Group, Waller, Saufley, Philip and Renshaw for the Second Transport Group, and Conway and Eaton, as well as two submarine chasers, for the Third Transport Group.